Literature Review Process

 - Select relevant articles

 - Organize your articles

 The PICO framework can help you identify your clinical question.
 In most circumstance you will only have a P, I, and O. When searching for articles start by searching for the P (population, problem, patient) and I (intervention).
 Then browse the article abstracts for the O (outcome).
 For more information on using PICO, see this guide about the Well-Built Clinical Question (PICO).

 As you search the journal literature you will want to collect and organize your references, or article citations.
 The easiest way to do this is by using a citation manager such as Zotero or EndNote.
 These tools allow you to:

 - Export citations from databases and store them

 - Insert and format citations in MS Word

-Mendeley is a free citations manager that will help you collect and organize your citations, save PDFs, insert citations into MS Word, and help you organize your research projects.
+Zotero is a free citations manager that will help you collect and organize your citations, save PDFs, insert citations into MS Word or Google Docs, and help you organize your research projects.

 Citing Medicine provides assistance to authors in compiling lists of references for their publications, to editors in revising such lists, to publishers in setting reference standards for their authors and editors, and to librarians and others in formatting bibliographic citations.
 This is the citation style that you will need to use for this course.